MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 4. Once approved, right-click a single device or device collection and select Run script.
 5. On the script page of the Run Script wizard, choose your script from the list (Microsoft Defender Core service enforcement in our example).
 Only approved scripts are displayed.
 Select Next and complete the wizard.

-### Use Group Policy Editor to update Group Policy for Microsoft Defender Core service.
+### Use Group Policy Editor to update Group Policy for Microsoft Defender Core service

 1. Download the latest Microsoft Defender Group Policy Administrative Templates from [here](https://github.com/YongRhee-MSFT/Microsoft-Defender-Antivirus-Group-Policy-Administrative-Templates).